 Elizabeth A. Castelli, Professor of Religion, is a specialist in biblical studies, early Christianity, feminist/gender studies in religion, and theory and method in the study of religion.
 Currently she is particularly interested in the "afterlives" of biblical texts — how the Bible is deployed and recycled in contemporary social, political, and cultural expressions and debates.
-Her English translation of Italian filmmaker Pier Paolo Pasolini's San Paolo, the never-produced script for a film about St. Paul, will appear in early 2014 from Verso Books UK.
+Her English translation of Italian filmmaker Pier Paolo Pasolini's San Paolo, the never-produced script for a film about St. Paul, appeared in July 2014 from Verso Books UK.
 She is the founding editor of the scholarly journal Postscripts: The Journal of Sacred Texts and Contemporary Worlds, and she is currently at work on a collection of essays on the theme of confession.